 Mom made sure that Freckles always wore his bandanna.
 We always retrieved the week’s worn one so that it could be washed.
 The bandanna stayed tied around Freckles’ neck so others would know he was tame while we were growing up at Watoga State Park.

 Throughout that fall, winter and the next spring, we would call Freckles’ name and he would come running to us, just like a puppy dog, letting us pet or hug him warmly.
 I even gave Freckles a kiss a few times.
 We could whistle for him and he’d come striding out of the nearby strand of trees to shower us with attention.
 Campers and cabin guests would stop to see Freckles, often taking photos of him with their children.

 A year after entering the Dean home and our hearts forever, Freckles found a permanent and safe playground where he lived “happily ever after” at the French Creek Game Farm near Buchannon, West Virginia.

 All these years later, Mom is now Freckles’ caretaker in Heaven.
 Here’s to Mom, Freckles and many multicolored bandannas!

-John C. Dean lived at Watoga for 16 years until his dad, Vernon C., retired after 43 years of service with the West Virginia Division of Natural Resources.
-He can be reached at firstname.lastname@example.org.
+John C. Dean lived at Watoga for 16 years until his Dad, Vernon C., retired after 43 years of service with the West Virginia Division of Natural Resources.
+John is a former journalist.
+Currently, he is a freelance editor and writer.
+John can be reached at .